Kboneil/php/README.md

 - Day 6: Got first PHP file to show up...started looking into connecting it to PostgreSQL.
 - Day 7: Start PHP with MySQL Essential Training on Lynda.com
 - Day 8: Training continued...
 - Day 9: History of PHP, started with Apache, got exercise files.
+- Day 10: Thanksgiving holiday!
+Looked at PHP for a bit, but enjoyed most of the holiday!
+- Day 11: Continuing videos...they are long!!